rvillars/chell-iam/README.md

 - Add <chell-user-profile/> or an appropriate tag (see wiki) to your html code.

 #### Using Iam Mock
+- Add module 'ngMockE2E' to your applications module dependencies
-- Add "adapters/SCIMIamMock.js"
+- Load "adapters/SCIMIamMock.js"
-- Add httpBackend passthrough
+- Add httpBackend passthrough (e.g. like in example1.js)

 ## Thirdparty libraries